Skylark95/hugo-notes/content/dnd/Waterdeep/Notes/Waterdeep.md

   - wish spell
     - Letter from Seranya (intercepted) - Zaz Tam, she is a leader or tayen rebels, leared about doom vault, extra dimentional space created to house a litch's falactory, contains zaz tam flactory, distory falactory, make him mortal again, addessed to a sclentra lotshin seeking aid to create a raiding party to investigate, then break in, destroy falactories.
   - time
 - Thesk (piracy, gangs, violence)
 - Rashemen (barbarians and witches, fairly inhospitable, at odds with Thay)
-- Aglarond Yuirwood (ravaged during spell plague, mostly uninhabited)
-  - green lady's keep
-  - We teleported to Velpentala
-  - Runic standing stone
-    - Elvish runes, covered in conjuration magic, borders of the forest have conjuration magic
-  - Disadvantage on stealth and investigation